xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/managing_synonyms.md

 You can also remove the group itself:
    ![cloud_remove_syn_group_en.png]({{site.baseurl}}/attachments/ref_7H4podhD/cloud_remove_syn_group_en.png)

-The module supports the import and export of synonyms.
+The addon supports the import and export of synonyms.
 You can find the links for access to the respective sections at the top of the **Synonyms** section:
    ![cloud_syn_import_export_en.png]({{site.baseurl}}/attachments/ref_7H4podhD/cloud_syn_import_export_en.png)

 Import and export are carried out in the CSV format.